Equipping Students to Help Others

 Azusa Pacific’s Department of Psychology is an energetic community of scholars equipping students to understand the field of psychology through academically rigorous coursework, hands-on laboratory research, internships with community agencies, and individual research projects—experiences that prepare students to be competitive in today’s top graduate school programs.
 Students also benefit from the expertise and diversity of the faculty, who provide them with a well-rounded experience to serve and make a global impact.
 The faculty also seize every opportunity to foster the spiritual development of every student through intentional faith integration and pastoral care.

 A bachelor’s degree in psychology qualifies graduates for entry-level positions in mental health and community service agencies or human resources.
 More advanced work may require a minimum of a master’s degree, such as the department’s Master of Science in Child Life, Master of Science in Counseling Psychology with Specialization in Children and Adolescents, or Master of Science in Research Psychology and Data Analysis.
-The department also offers a psychology minor, an alcohol and drug counseling minor, a bachelor’s completion degree, and a bachelor’s completion minors in psychology and alcohol and drug counseling.
+The department also offers a psychology minor, an alcohol and drug counseling minor, a bachelor’s completion degree in psychology, and bachelor’s completion minors in psychology and alcohol and drug counseling.

 Students who successfully complete the programs in the Department of Psychology are able to demonstrate the following: